 - Helping individuals navigate community, state and federal services

-- Counseling services
+- Referral services

-Through a combination of social services and financial assistance, JFSGNH provides short-term stability to families to stem their immediate crises, and then works with them ongoing to ensure long-term well-being and self-sustainability.
 The overarching goal of this program is to help people in economic crisis to help themselves.
 We do so with dignity, respect and confidentiality.

 - Is the individual willing to move toward self-sufficiency?